 Why for?
-Well, it's not because I think that this Jerry O'Connell comedy (which opens at a theater near you this coming Friday) is going to be particularly awful.
-But rather, because this Castle Rock / Warner Bros. film is the very last picture that Disney's Secret Lab worked on.
+Well, it’s not because I think that this Jerry O’Connell comedy is going to be particularly awful.
+But rather, because this Castle Rock / Warner Bros. film is the very last picture that Disney’s Secret Lab worked on.

 Like I said earlier, this is a really sad story, folks.
 One that relates one of the greatest wastes of talent and resources in Hollywood history.

 Oddly enough, our tale begins on a somewhat upbeat note ‘way back in 1996, when Walt Disney Studios announced that it would be acquiring Dream Quest Images.